Think in Sentences: Explicit Sentence Boundaries Enhance Language Model's Capabilities¶

 TL;DR¶

-This paper proposes inserting delimiter tokens at sentence boundaries in LLM inputs to implement a "think-in-sentences" reasoning paradigm via both ICL and SFT.
-The approach yields consistent improvements across models ranging from 7B to 600B parameters (GSM8k +7.7%, DROP +12.5%) with negligible additional computational overhead.
+This paper proposes inserting delimiter tokens at sentence boundaries within LLM inputs to implement a "sentence-by-sentence" reasoning paradigm via ICL and SFT.
+Constant improvements were achieved across models from 7B to 600B (GSM8k +7.7%, DROP +12.5%) with almost no additional computational overhead.

 Background & Motivation¶

-Background: Sentence-level structure was central to early neural language models — Skip-thought trained on reconstructing adjacent sentences, and BERT's next-sentence prediction task encoded inter-sentence coherence.
-With the rise of LLMs, however, sentence boundaries have been demoted to ordinary tokens, and models have entirely disregarded sentence structure in their token-by-token processing pipelines.
+Background: Sentence-level structure was central to early neural language models—Skip-thought training reconstructed adjacent sentences, and BERT's Next Sentence Prediction (NSP) task encoded inter-sentence coherence.
+However, with the rise of LLMs, sentence boundaries have been demoted to ordinary tokens, and models completely ignore sentence structure in token-by-token processing pipelines.

-Limitations of Prior Work: Mainstream approaches to enhancing LLM capabilities either require substantial training costs (training-time scaling) or introduce inference latency (test-time scaling such as CoT).
-Goyal et al. (2024) proposed inserting "pause" tokens as a free-lunch solution, but with significant limitations: (1) pause token placement lacks linguistic priors and requires manual, task-specific tuning of insertion counts; (2) validation has not been extended to 7B+ models; (3) robustness and generalizability remain insufficient.
+Limitations of Prior Work: Mainstream methods to enhance LLM capabilities either require massive training overhead (scaling at training time) or increase inference latency (scaling at test time, such as CoT).
+Goyal et al. (2024) proposed inserting "pause" tokens as a free lunch solution, but it has serious limitations: (1) Pause token placement lacks linguistic priors and requires manual adjustment per task; (2) It has not been validated on 7B+ models; (3) It lacks robustness and generalizability.

-Key Challenge: Human language production relies on an incremental, sentence-by-sentence cognitive process, yet LLMs are trained on the continuous text produced by this process, resulting in an inherent misalignment between human cognitive mechanisms and model input processing.
+Key Challenge: Human language generation relies on a sentence-by-sentence incremental cognitive process, but LLMs learn continuous text produced by this process, leading to an inherent misalignment between human cognitive mechanisms and model input processing.

-Goal: Design a strategy that exploits sentence-level linguistic priors to enhance LLM performance in a robust and low-overhead manner.
+Goal: Design a strategy that leverages sentence-level linguistic priors to enhance LLM performance in a robust and low-overhead manner.

-Key Insight: The authors observe that sentences constitute the most natural "cognitive chunks" in natural language.
-Inserting structural delimiters at sentence boundaries can trigger a "context integration → next-step planning" cycle that simulates the human post-sentence reflection process.
+Key Insight: The authors observe that sentences are the most natural "cognitive chunks" in natural language.
+Inserting structural delimiters at sentence boundaries can trigger a cycle of "contextual integration → next-step planning," simulating the human post-sentence reflection process.

-Core Idea: Insert task-agnostic delimiter tokens at sentence boundaries so that LLMs implicitly perform sentence-by-sentence reasoning.
-This is realized via two paradigms: ICL (demonstrating delimiter patterns in prompts) and SFT (fine-tuning on delimiter-augmented data).
+Core Idea: Insert task-agnostic delimiter tokens at sentence boundaries to allow LLMs to perform implicit sentence-by-sentence reasoning.
+This is achieved through two methods: ICL (demonstrating delimiter patterns in prompts) and SFT (fine-tuning on data with inserted delimiters).

 Method¶